darkanita/Agents_Demos/README.md

-# Azure AI Agent Service Technical Enablement for HEWARE
+# Azure AI Agent Service Technical Enablement for HEXAWARE

 This repository provides technical enablement resources, code samples, and demonstrations for HEWARE, focusing on leveraging the Azure AI Agent Service.
 The goal is to help teams understand, implement, and extend AI agent capabilities using Azure’s powerful AI and cloud services.